Guides Lifting Belts Training Equipment

 How Tight Should a Weightlifting Belt Be: A Detailed Guide

 One of the most easily misused lifting gear is the weightlifting belt.
-It serves as a wall you flex your abs against to generate truncal tension and to support your torso, however, getting the right fit can be tricky.
+It serves as a tool to increase intra-abdominal pressure to support your torso, however, getting the right fit can be tricky.
 Knowing how tight should a weightlifting belt be is vital to maximizing your training.

 There are many factors that affect how should a lifting belt fit such as the lift you’re doing and the type of belt you have.
-But generally, the belt should be tight enough so that you feel your abs pushing against it without the fit being too over-restrictive to you and your movements.
+But generally, the belt should be tight enough so that you feel your abs pushing against it and loose enough so you can breathe and brace your core without problems.

 While there are far more lifting belt material variations, the majority boils down to either leather or nylon.
 Leather belts are typically on the thicker side and they provide more rigidity and tightness to the torso, given their stiffer build.
 On the other hand, nylon belts are thinner and are more flexible which allows a greater range of motion.